 We’ve just started the Motorhome Hobos You Tube Channel and have put together a playlist we can both agree on – sort of!
 It kind-of meets our tastes half way.
 It’s a playlist of classic road trip songs that will have you singing along and playing air guitar.
 And great songs will add a soundtrack to your epic adventures!

 10. When you arrive at your destination share the gratitude!

 Recognise the efforts you have all made and share the love and gratitude.
 Hopefully the journey itself will have provided you all with some epic moments that will live long in the memory.

-Thank your van, thank the people who laid the roads for you all those years ago, thank the road trip itself for all that it might have taught you.
+Thank your van for getting you there.
+Thank the people who laid the roads for you all those years ago.
+Be grateful for the road trip itself and all that it might have taught you along the way.